Westward Ho (Phoenix, Arizona): Hotel Westward Ho

-In May 1975, management announced that the facility would no longer operate as a hotel and would become a retirement residence, in August, a foreclosure suit was filed against Gustafson by Republic National Life Insurance Company of Dallas, who claimed the owners were late on mortgage payments and were failing to operator as a hotel, part of an original agreement.
-The Republic National Life Insurance Company purchased the hotel at a Maricopa County sheriff's auction in June 1976, under the terms that Gustafson had until December 10, 1976 to pay a $2,044,800 purchase price for the hotel and an approximate penalty of $180,000, if Gustafson failed to pay before the deadline the sheriffs office was to give Republic the deed.
-Hours before the deadline Gustafson got a hold of the deed through the Maricopa County Recorder's office and filed for protection from creditors under federal bankruptcy laws, the judge in the case blocked Maricopa County Sheriff's Office from handing the deed over.
-In March, Gustafson's lawyer and an attorney for Republic National came to an agreement that $2,504,908 was to be paid to Republic Nation by March 1, 1977 or the stay order on the Sheriffs office would be lifted and Republic National become new owner.
-The payment was not made and ownership of the Westward Ho was passed to Republic National Life Insurance Company on March 1, 1977.
-In December 1977, the building was sold to Al and Marie Seidel and their partners, R&C Trust.
+In May 1975, management announced that the facility would no longer operate as a hotel and would become a retirement residence, in August, a foreclosure suit was filed against Gustafson by Republic National Life Insurance Company of Dallas, who claimed the owners were late on mortgage payments and were failing to operate as a hotel, as specified in an original agreement.
+The Republic National Life Insurance Company purchased the hotel at a Maricopa County sheriff's auction in June 1976, but Gustafson had until December 10, 1976 to pay a $2,044,800 purchase price for the hotel plus a penalty of about $180,000.
+If he failed to pay before the deadline, the sheriff's office was to give Republic the deed.
+Hours before the deadline Gustafson obtained the deed through the Maricopa County Recorder's office, and filed for protection from creditors under federal bankruptcy laws; the judge in the case blocked Maricopa County Sheriff's Office from handing over the deed.
+In March, Gustafson's lawyer and an attorney for Republic National came to an agreement that $2,504,908 was to be paid to Republic National by March 1, 1977, or the stay order on the Sheriff's office would be lifted and Republic National would become the owner.
+The payment was not made, and ownership of the Westward Ho was passed to Republic National Life Insurance Company on March 1, 1977.

-Post hotel era
+Post-hotel

-After a rough decade for the hotel, it was again sold in December 1977 to Al and Marie Seidel and their partners, Roger Rudin and Tom Caprino of R&C Trust and Westward Ho Associates with plans of using federal funding to turn Westward Ho into a home for the aged.
-Renovations began mid-1980 to convert the former hotel into a federally-subsidised housing complex for the elderly, the first residents began moving in the following year.
-The hotel is currently serving as housing for either the physically or mentally disabled.
+In December 1977, the building was sold to Al and Marie Seidel and their partners Roger Rudin and Tom Caprino of R&C Trust and Westward Ho Associates.
+They had plans of using federal funding to turn Westward Ho into a home for the aged.
+Renovations began mid-1980 to convert the former hotel into a federally-subsidised housing complex for the elderly; the first residents began moving in the following year.

+The building was later used as housing for the physically or mentally disabled.

-The building was again thoroughly remodeled between 2003 and 2004 to improve the living conditions of the residents and restore the buildings historical facade.
-At an estimated cost of $9 million, window-mounted air-conditioners were removed and a new centralized air-conditioning unit was installed.
-Additionally, approximately 450 exterior windows were replaced with replicas of the originals, the exterior was power washed, stucco was repaired, and the building was repainted to match its original beige color.
-Upgrades to the automatic fire sprinkler and fire alarm systems were also made.
+It was again thoroughly remodeled in 2003 and 2004 to improve the living conditions of the residents and restore the building's historical façade.
+At an estimated cost of $9 million, window-mounted air-conditioners were removed and centralized air-conditioning was installed.
+Approximately 450 exterior windows were replaced with replicas of the originals, the exterior was power-washed, stucco was repaired, and the building was repainted in its original beige.
+Upgrades to the automatic fire sprinkler and fire alarm systems were made.
+Arizona State University offers a clinic in the Westward Ho that provides student services to residents.